Ammar-ALAhdab/Leon-Template/README.md

 4. Open the HTML file in Visual Studio Code.
 5. Right-click on the HTML file and select "Open with Live Server" to launch the project in your default browser.

-## Preview
-Add a screenshot or GIF of the landing page here

-## Contributing
-If you would like to contribute to this project, feel free to submit a pull request.
-All contributions are welcome!

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.